Houston Criminal Record Expungement Sealing

 By contrast, when a criminal record is sealed (non-disclosure), the person whose record it was is not required to disclosure or mention their criminal record when applying for a job.
 Because the record is sealed, the public employer will not have access to the criminal record.
 However, certain state entities may receive the criminal history from a criminal justice agency.
 These entities include as an example: State Medical Examiners; State Board for Educator Certification; public or non-profit Hospital Districts; Board of Nurses; a School Board District including private and charter schools; and other licensing authorities and State agencies.

 Clearly, an Expunction is much better than a Non-Disclosure.
 For that reason, before you consider a probation or a conviction, talk to a Houston criminal defense lawyer who can evaluate your case, aggressively represent you and whose legal fees are affordable, reasonable and fair.
-You can call Attorney Jim Sullivan at 281-546-6428.
+Call Attorney James Sullivan at 281-546-6428 for a free consultation.